dnnyp/alamode-api/README.md

 ## Process
 The idea for this reporting tool came from observing the manual effort done by my partner at her fashion job to create product reports from her accounts' websites.
 I also drew inspiration from my prior experience working on the project team for a new financial reporting tool.
 My initial wireframes and ERD were created using Balsamiq.
 I utilized a GitHub project board to manage and prioritze my features.

 The back end application was built using Express.js and a MongoDB database.
 It uses Passport for authentication and Axios for making AJAX requests.
 A key feature of the back end is the ability to scrape data from a specified URL.
 I had to analyze how the data I wanted was organized on each of the e-commerce sites that my client application provides as an option.
 I needed to identify selectors that could be used to pull each piece of information I wanted.
 I originally went with Cheerio as my web scraping utility and spent quite some time trying to configure it's jsonframe plugin.
 I found it to be complicated for the purpose of my application and was able to find a simpler solution in Node Osmosis which did just the trick.
+As I added more options for websites to scrape I found that dynamically loaded content was not being captured.
+Using Google's Puppeteer, I was able to not only capture dynamically loaded data but also data from paginated sites.
 I had to modify my Mongoose report model several times to reflect the type of product data that was available on the pages I was trying to scrape.
 I relied heavily on Postman to test my API endpoints including the web scraping functionality.

 ## ERD
 ![ERD](https://github.com/dnnyp/shop-scrape-app-client/blob/master/public/ERD.png?raw=true)